Affiliate Disclosure:

 Level2Expert.com is reader-supported.
 We may earn a commission when you buy through our links.

 The «Golden Window» is closing.
 As of February 2026, the overlap between the Inflation Reduction Act and local utility programs makes it possible to install a Level 2 charger for free.
 But there’s a trap: the 2020 Census maps are now active, and if you’re in the wrong zip code, your $1,000 tax credit disappears.
-This guide shows you how to navigate the paperwork and get paid.

 1. The Federal Payday: IRS Form 8911